The pH of Bromine Water: Understanding the Acidity and Applications

 4. Hypobromous Acid as the Biocidal Agent: Hypobromous acid is the putative biocidal chemical species at recreational water pH.
 It reacts with inorganic ammonia and forms various bromamines, all of which are more biocidal than their chlorine counterparts.

-See also The pH of Dehumidifier Water: Exploring the Implications for Gardening and Beyond
+See also The pH of Mineral Water: Exploring the Acidity and Alkalinity

 Handling and Safety Considerations